-- 153. Some members of the Working Party, while understanding the difficulties involved in gathering information, raised concerns over the comprehensiveness of the subsidy notification which China had provided in Annex 5 to the Draft Protocol, as last modified on 31 May 2000.
+- 179. Some members of the Working Party, while understanding the difficulties involved in gathering information, raised concerns over the comprehensiveness of the subsidy notification which China had provided in Annex 5 to the Draft Protocol, as last modified on 31 May 2000.
 Some members of the Working Party explained that, as an illustration of the above, certain types of subsidies did not appear in Annex 5.
 Those members of the Working Party first identified state support through the banking system, notably government-owned banks, in the form of policy loans, the automatic roll-over of unpaid principal and interest, forgiven and non-performing loans, and the selective use of below-market interest rates.
 Some members also referred to unreported tax subsidies, investment subsidies and subsidies provided by sub-central governments, some of which favoured exporting firms.
-Other members mentioned subsidies granted to the telecommunications and shipbuilding sectors.
+Other members mentioned subsidies granted to the telecommunications, footwear and shipbuilding sectors.
 The representative of China explained that, in common with many other Members, China had experienced difficulty in obtaining accurate data about all types of subsidies.
 He also indicated that China was attempting to reduce the availability of certain types of subsidies, in particular by reforming its tax system and making government-owned banks operate on a commercial basis.
 The representative of China stated that China would progressively work towards a full notification of subsidies, as contemplated by Article 25 of the SCM Agreement.
-The Working Party took note of this commitment. - 154.
+The Working Party took note of this commitment. - 180.
 Some members of the Working Party also raised concerns regarding the subsidies that China provided in connection with SEZs and other special economic areas.
 Some of these appeared to be contingent upon export performance or on the use of domestic goods.
 The representative of China noted that the main purpose of such subsidies was to promote regional development and foreign investment.
 He confirmed that China would, upon accession, eliminate any such subsidies which were inconsistent with the SCM Agreement.
-The Working Party took note of this commitment.
+The Working Party took note of this commitment. - 181.
+Some members of the Working Party requested information from China on the Steel Import Substitution Programme, which appeared to provide export subsidies to the big four steel groups in China.
+In response, the representative of China clarified that China did not collect VAT on imported and domestically produced steel used as raw material for the processing trade.
+Such a policy, in his view, was consistent with WTO rules and the practices of many WTO Members, and thus should not be considered as subsidies. - 182.
+Some members of the Working Party requested information from China on the "China High-Tech Product Export Catalogue", which set forth central government export policies for the telecommunications, computer software, aviation and aerospace, lasers, pharmaceuticals, medical equipment, new materials and energy industries.
+In response, the representative of China clarified that products listed in the Catalogue would enjoy full VAT rebate treatment, while other exported products would only be given partial VAT rebate treatment.
+Such a policy, in his view, was consistent with Article XVI of the GATT 1994 and relevant Annexes of the SCM Agreement.
+He further confirmed that the VAT rebates were applied only to exported products and not to domestically consumed products.